vekatze/neut/book/src/hello-external-world.md

 What's interesting about Neut resides in its resource management.
 Towards that, here we'll briefly see its aspect as a functional programming language.

-Here I'll assume that you are somewhat familiar with other functional programming languages like Haskell, OCaml, or F#.
-You'll be confused if you don't know what ADT means, for example.
+Here, I assume you are familiar with other functional programming languages like Haskell, OCaml, or F#.

 ## What You'll Learn Here

-We'll explore Neut's basic aspects as a functional programming language.
-Namely:
+We'll explore how to use modules in Neut.
+More Specifically:

 - How to _create_ a module
 - How to _build_ a module